 Hi, my name is Bryon Powell and I’m the Runner-in-Chief here at iRunFar.com.
 It should come as little surprise that I love running, especially trail running.
 I’ve now been passionate about trail running for most of my life and, since 2002, I’ve focused on ultra-distance trail running.
 In fact, I enjoy trail running and ultramarathons enough that in April 2009 I quit my job as a Washington, DC-based attorney to make trail running my career as well as my passion.
 Let me share how I got to that point including my running history, my current professional pursuits, and a bit more about me.
 For those on Facebook, you can follow my adventures here.

 My Running History

 During my 20+ years of running, I’ve gathered varied experience.
 When I entered high school, I joined the cross country team and was the slowest guy on the team… by far.
 Three years later, after receiving much encouragement and support, I was a three-season team captain and relatively successful distance runner.
 I next ran for Haverford College, first as a middle distance runner (800, 1500, 3000, steeplechase) and then, oddly enough, as a sprinter (200, 400, 400 hurdles).
 After college, I quickly returned to distance running.
 Within one year and two years after graduation, respectively, I had logged my first marathon and my first ultramarathon.
 I’m still running today.
 You can keep up with my training on Strava.

 My Writing and Coaching

 As noted above, I’ve followed my growing passion for trail running by focusing more on trail running when I wasn’t running.
 This engagement led to me launch the iRunFar website.
-Since late 2007, I’ve written 1,000 of iRunFar’s articles, conducted many 100s of interviews with top runners, and edited 100s of additional articles by regular contributors and guest writers.
+Since late 2007, I’ve written more than a 1,000 of iRunFar’s articles, conducted many 100s of interviews with top runners, and edited 100s of additional articles by regular contributors and guest writers.
 I also penned the book, Relentless Forward Progress: A Guide to Running Ultramarathons, and co-authored Where the Road Ends: A Guide to Trail Running with iRunFar’s Managing Editor Meghan Hicks.

 - America’s Fittest Real Athletes: Neal Gorman Profile – Outside (May ’11)